AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingEngagementMilestoneDectectionModel.md

 local ProbabilityToLeavePredictionModel = DataPredict.Models.LogisticRegression.new({maximumNumberOfIterations = 100, learningRate = 0.01})

-local LeftTooEarlyDetectionModel = DataPredict.Models.LogisticRegression.new({maximumNumberOfIterations = 100, beta = 1, kernelFunction = "RadialBasisFunction"})
+local LeftToEarlyPredictionModel = DataPredict.Models.LogisticRegression.new({maximumNumberOfIterations = 100, beta = 1, kernelFunction = "RadialBasisFunction"})

 -- The code shown below checks if we already have trained the models previously.